-- 1. You should read this guidance if you have responsibility for a business that: - employs Costs Lawyers or has officers (such as partners or directors) who are Costs Lawyers; and - is not authorised by a regulator (such as the Solicitors Regulation Authority) under the Legal Services Act 2007 (LSA).
+- 1. You should read this guidance if you have responsibility for a business that: - employs Costs Lawyers or has officers (such as partners or directors) who are Costs Lawyers; - markets or provides costs law services; and - is not authorised by a regulator (such as the Solicitors Regulation Authority) under the Legal Services Act 2007 (LSA).

-We refer to such businesses as "unregulated employers" because they are not regulated specifically under the LSA, although they are likely to be regulated in other ways, not least under general consumer protection legislation.
+Such businesses are often referred to as "unregulated" because they are not regulated specifically under the LSA, although they are likely to be regulated in other ways, not least under general consumer protection legislation.

-- Many Costs Lawyers have established partnerships, limited liability partnerships, limited companies or other vehicles through which they work.
-Because the CLSB only regulates individuals and not organisations, these too are "unregulated employers". - 3.
-This guidance is advisory; the CLSB has no direct regulatory reach over unregulated employers.
-However, the more control a Costs Lawyer has over their unregulated employer (for example, if they are a director or partner) the more we will hold that Costs Lawyer responsible for ensuring that the unregulated employer puts in place procedures that enable Costs Lawyers who work for the business to comply with the Code of Conduct and their other regulatory obligations. - 4.
-Of course, a Costs Lawyer will always remain liable for their personal conduct within an unregulated employer.
-Where the practices or arrangements of an unregulated employer conflict with the regulatory obligations of a Costs Lawyer, then if the Costs Lawyer is unable to resolve that conflict it is likely that they will need to leave their employment. - 5.
-It is therefore very important that you understand the professional obligations to which a Costs Lawyer is subject.
-Employers should not create an environment where a Costs Lawyer cannot comply with their obligations and should not penalise a Costs Lawyer for complying with them.
-Contracts of employment should reflect the Costs Lawyers' professional obligations.
+- 2. Many costs advisers have established partnerships, limited liability partnerships, limited companies or other vehicles through which they work.
+We refer to these organisations as "costs law firms".
+Costs law firms often employ a combination of regulated Costs Lawyers, unregulated costs draftsmen, paralegals and other staff.
+Because the CLSB only regulates individuals and not organisations, these too are "unregulated" organisations even if they are owned by or employ regulated individuals. - 3.
+This guidance is relevant to anyone who has a position of responsibility in a costs law firm.
+Aspects of the guidance will also be relevant to unregulated organisations that employ Costs Lawyers on an "in-house" basis, such as insurers, litigation funders and government agencies. - 4.
+A Costs Lawyer will always remain liable for their personal conduct within a costs law firm.
+Where the practices or arrangements of an unregulated employer conflict with the regulatory obligations of a Costs Lawyer, then if the Costs Lawyer is unable to resolve that conflict it is likely they will need to leave their employment. - 5.
+In addition, the more control a Costs Lawyer has over their organisation (for example, if they are a director or partner) the more likely it is that we will hold that Costs Lawyer responsible for ensuring the organisation puts in place procedures that enable Costs Lawyers who work for the business to comply with the Code of Conduct and their other regulatory obligations.

-6. There is more detailed guidance on what many of these issues mean for Costs Lawyers in the rules and guidance set out in the Costs Lawyer Handbook.
+- 6. It is therefore very important that everyone working in a costs law firm environment understands the professional obligations to which a Costs Lawyer is subject.
+Costs law firms should not create an environment where a Costs Lawyer cannot comply with their obligations and should not penalise a Costs Lawyer for complying with them.
+Contracts of employment should reflect Costs Lawyers' professional obligations. - 7.
+There is more detailed guidance on what many of these issues mean for Costs Lawyers in the rules and guidance set out in the Costs Lawyer Handbook.